 Electrical Appliances +

-Electricity is set at 110 volts and 60 cycles.
-If you bring electrical appliances with you, you may need an adapter to fit the electrical outlets.
+Electricity is set at 110 volts and 60 cycles in the US.
+Your country may have different voltage than the US.
+If you bring electrical appliances with you, you may need an adapter to fit the electrical outlets, because the shape of the plugs on your device will not match the holes in the walls.
 Sometimes, it is best to purchase appliances after arrival.

 Storage during School Breaks +

 Most residence halls allow students to keep belongings in their rooms during Thanksgiving, spring, and winter breaks; however this may vary.
 Rutgers does not have its own storage unit for students to store their belongings during school breaks.
 If you need storage space during winter or summer breaks while you are outside of the U.S., we recommend that you store your belongings at a local storage unit.
 Some storage units in the area include:

 - Access Self Storage (North Brunswick, New Jersey)

 If you have friends or family who live in the local area, consider asking them to store your belongings at their house.